• Skip to primary navigation

 🧾 Substitutions

 Lemon juice.
-If you don't have real lemons on hand, you can use concentrate in a pinch.
+If you don't have real lemons on hand, you can use concentrate instead.
 You can also use it to bring the fresh lemon juice up to the required measurement so you can keep that strong lemon flavor.

 🥣 Recipe Add-Ins